 Yukon's Ice Age Horse Story

 One of the most significant ice age horse finds in Yukon was discovered in the muck along Last Chance Creek by gold miners Lee Olynyk and Ron Toews.
 While working their mine with a backhoe, they uncovered a partial frozen carcass of a Yukon horse.
 The carcass consisted of a large piece of hide, stretching from snout to tail with hair and mane still attached, a partial forelimb with muscle, tendons and bones, and a portion of the horse's internal organs, all preserved by the frozen ground.
-This remarkable find signifies the largest mummified remains ever discovered in Yukon.
 This spectacular specimen can be seen on display at the Yukon Beringia Interpretive Centre.

 Yukon's Other Ice Age Horses